CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/_index.md

 If NTP is not running:

 - Verify the IP address or hostname of the NTP server in the `/etc/sonic/config_db.json` file, and then
-- Re-enable and start the NTP service using the `sudo config reload -n` command
+- Reenable and start the NTP service using the `sudo config reload -n` command

 Verify NTP is operating correctly.
 Look for an asterisk (\*) or a plus sign (+) that indicates the clock is synchronized.